Setting Unrealistic Goals: Why is so Dangerous for Success?

 Imagine working hard every day, but no matter what, you just can’t seem to reach that high bar you set.

-- Demotivation and Disappointment: When goals seem impossible to reach, you’ll start feeling demotivated.
-This will decrease your power will and you may feel discouraged.
+• Demotivation and Disappointment: When goals seem impossible to reach, you’ll start feeling demotivated.
+This will decrease your willpower, and you may feel discouraged.

-- Low Self-Esteem: Repeatedly failing to reach goals can chip away your self-confidence.
+• Low Self-Esteem: Repeatedly failing to reach goals can chip away at your self-confidence.
 You might start to believe you’re not good enough or that success is out of reach.

 If you’re tired of feeling like this, it’s time to set better goals and avoid burnout.